 I live, breathe and sleep landscape photography and to be able to share my passion, enthusiasm and knowledge with others is for me, a dream come true.
-Providing photography workshops, tours and courses both here in the UK and also in Iceland allows me to indulge in the very thing that fulfils my life beyond imagination.
+I provide photography workshops, tours and courses both here in the UK and internationally.
+I love what I do because it allows me to indulge in the very thing that fulfils my life beyond imagination.

-I spent three years training at UCLan in Preston to become a General Nurse 2008-12 because my love for helping people steered me in that direction however my love for landscape photography took over and now I like to think that I continue to help people just in a different way.
-Seeing peoples enjoyment of life improve through developing their skills behind a camera fills me with immense satisfaction and pleasure.
+However, my love for landscape photography took over and now I like to think that I continue to help people just in a different kind of way.
+Seeing the enjoyment in my client’s eyes as they develop their skills behind a camera fills me with immense satisfaction, pride and genuine pleasure.

-I bought my first digital compact camera in 2002 before moving on to a bridge camera two years later.
-My first DSLR (Konica Minolta 5D) was purchased February 2007.
-I moved to Canon the following and have stayed with them ever since.
-I currently shoot with a Canon 5D MK4.
+I bought my first digital compact camera back in 2002 before moving on to a bridge camera two years later.
+My first DSLR (Konica Minolta 5D) was purchased in February 2007.
+I moved to Canon the following year and have stayed with them ever since.
+I currently shoot with Canon’s latest mirrorless camera, the EOS R.

-But aside from all that, the only thing that really matters is that I get to do what I am most passionate about for a living.
-In fact it is more than a living.
-It is my life and being able to share it with others is what drives me on each and every day.
+But the only thing that really matters to me really is that I get to do what I am most passionate about for a living.
+In fact, it is more than a living, it is a lifestyle and one that I am hugely thankful to be able to live and to be able to share it with others is what drives me on each day.
 I hope that I can do the same for you.